Katana Mune Definite guide to understand the back of samurai sword

 The Purpose Of The Katana Mune

-Mune-uchi is very popular in movies and dramas.
-However, there’s little historical evidence that mune-uchi was practiced.
-Furthermore, samurai never draw their swords unless they intend to fight until the very end.
+Mune-uchi is very popular in Japanese movies and dramas.
+However, there’s little historical evidence that mune-uchi was actually practiced.
+Furthermore, samurai rarely draw their swords unless they intend to fight until the very end.
+We think Mune-uchi is more of a fictional creation.

 There are advantages and disadvantages to both single-edged and double-edged swords.
 A single-edged sword doesn't harm the wielder.
 Having a mune also helps to make the blade much stronger and sturdier.